5G NR ARFCN

 | n263 | FR2 | TDD | 2562499 - 2795832 | 57000 - 71000 | 2562499 - 2795832 | 57000 - 71000 |

-For day-to-day engineering work, use this table when you need a quick band-level reference, and use the calculator when you want to validate a specific frequency or ARFCN from logs, planning sheets, or configuration files.
+Use this table when you need a quick band-level reference, and use the calculator when you want to validate a specific frequency or ARFCN from logs, planning sheets, or configuration files.

 Example 1: Cell audit

 A log shows a serving NR ARFCN of 620000.
-The first engineering questions are: which band does that align with, what center frequency does it represent, and does it match the planned deployment?
+The first questions are: which band does that align with, what center frequency does it represent, and does it match the planned deployment?

 Example 2: Mobility validation